 Kenneth’s main areas of practice are litigation, restructuring and insolvency, and international arbitration.
-He has substantial experience representing clients in complex contentious matters involving contractual claims, property disputes, shareholder disputes, banking claims, trust disputes, directors’ duties, media and entertainment disputes, employment, and defamation.
+He has substantial experience representing clients in complex contentious matters involving contractual claims, property disputes, shareholder disputes, banking claims, trust disputes, directors’ duties, technology, media and entertainment disputes, and employment.
 Kenneth also regularly represents lenders, borrowers and insolvency professionals in relation to liquidation, judicial management, receivership, schemes of arrangement, and complex multi-jurisdictional restructurings.

 Kenneth has been consistently recommended for his expertise in restructuring and insolvency, as well as disputes work.
 Chambers Asia-Pacific notes his “substantial experience in a range of contentious matters, acting for both domestic and multinational clients”, Kenneth is recognised as a Future Star in International Arbitration and Commercial and Transactions by Benchmark Litigation Asia-Pacific, and is cited as a Notable Practitioner by IFLR1000.
 The Legal 500 Asia Pacific describes Kenneth as a key individual “noted for the restructuring of distressed companies in the shipping and oil and gas sectors”, and is praised by clients for providing “practical advice, taking into account the commercial reality and business needs.”